📄 Inventory List

 • Kenya E Grade (Elephant Bean)

-The largest of all, size 21 and up, these "elephant beans" come from cherry with conjoined seeds.
+The largest of all, size 21 and up, these "elephant beans" come from a cherry with conjoined seeds.
 Their impressive size gives a deeply rich, full-bodied cup.

 • Kenya C Grade